What makes the Cambridge Classics course so special?

 How many students take Classics at Newnham and what options do they choose?

 On average we have six students a year.

-The Faculty offers two undergraduate degrees, the three-year course for those with an A-Level or equivalent in Latin and/or Greek, and the four-year course who those who have not had the opportunity to study the languages beyond GCSE or, in some cases, at all.
+The Faculty offers two undergraduate degrees, the three-year course for those with an A-Level or equivalent in Latin and/or Greek, and the four-year course for those who have not had the opportunity to study the languages beyond GCSE or, in some cases, at all.
 All students, no matter which college they belong to, get the same basic teaching, with lectures and some language classes in the Classics Faculty.
 (Newnham has an advantage here – it’s the college closest to the Classics Faculty, so you can oversleep and still make that 9 o’clock lecture …).

-Both degree courses start out with intensive training in language and literature, as well as an introduction to subjects new to many like linguistics and philosophy, and then become increasingly flexible, allowing students to specialise within a particular field, or keep a broader perspective as they wish.
+Both degree courses start out with an intensive training in language and literature, as well as an introduction to subjects new to many like linguistics and philosophy, and then become increasingly flexible, allowing students to specialise within a particular field, or keep a broader perspective as they wish.
 In the final year choice is everything and students take four papers (one of which can be writing a thesis instead of an examination).
 One student might take four archaeology papers, another might choose papers on the Odyssey, on Being Human, on Roman Britain and on Horace.
 Or perhaps the Tragedy paper from the English Tripos (there are a range of papers from other subjects available as part of the Classics degree).
 Or a thesis on elephants in classical myth …

 How will I be taught at Newnham?